September Gardening Tips and To-Dos for the Pacific Northwest

 Watch out for pests like aphids and slugs in the Pacific Northwest during the fall.
 They can damage your plants quickly, so keep an eye out and take action to keep them at bay.

-To keep pests in check without hurting the good bugs, try spraying a mix of soapy water on plants or introducing ladybugs, which will eat the aphids.
+To keep pests in check without hurting the beneficial bugs, try spraying plants with a mix of soapy water or introducing ladybugs, which will eat the aphids.

-Use the water spray from a hose or insecticidal soap spray to keep aphids, spider mites, and other sap-sucking pests from your favorite flowers.
+Use a hose water spray or insecticidal soap spray to keep aphids, spider mites, and other sap-sucking pests from your favorite flowers.

-Continue applying slug bait to areas in the garden where the slug’s favorite flowers are such as dahlias, zinnias, and marigolds.
-I use Sluggo which is safe for pets and wildlife.
+Continue applying slug bait to areas in the garden where the slug’s favorite flowers are dahlias, zinnias, and marigolds.
+I use Sluggo, which is safe for pets and wildlife.

 Other slug-killing methods include a small container of beer, an evening of slug hunting with a flashlight, and your favorite slug-killing tool.
 You can also lay down copper tape to deter slugs while leaving beneficial insects unharmed.